What a Merry-Go-Round: Production details

 The runway show was staged on 21 February 2001, at the Gatliff Road Warehouse in London.
 It was the last of six shows McQueen held there, and his final major show in his home city; all his future womenswear collections were staged in Paris.
 The invitations used an image by Ferdinando Scianna: an elderly-looking clown wearing a red, white, and blue outfit, echoing the tricoloured flag of France.

 The audience were first led into gated standing-room-only area which journalist Maggie Alderson derisively described as "holding pens", where they were made to wait for half an hour before being allowed to take their seats, to the irritation of many.
 Notable audience members included model Kate Moss, actress Bianca Jagger, media executive Nicholas Coleridge, and Domenico de Sole, then-CEO of Gucci.

 McQueen typically worked with a consistent creative team for his shows, which he planned with Katy England, his assistant and primary stylist.
 Gainsbury & Whiting oversaw production.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned for set design.
+Joseph Bennett returned for set design.
 Hair was styled by Guido Palau, with make-up by Val Garland.
 Philip Treacy created headpieces, while Shaun Leane was responsible for jewellery; both were longtime collaborators of McQueen's.
 Waterford Crystal produced a walking stick made from crystal and bone.